espoirMur/my-blog-gastby/source/_posts/2024-04-08-deploying-language-model-with-onnx-runtime-on-triton-inference-server.md

 In this section, we will learn how  to use the model in a docker container.

-One of the most obvious solutions is to deploy the model and wrap it in with Flask or Fastapi.
+One of the most obvious solutions is to deploy a model and wrap it in with Flask or Fastapi.
 While this solution can work in practice, it has some latency due to related the fact that the API is written in Python.
 For this blog I will try a different approach, I will deploy the model using the onnx runtime which is a C++ backend.
 We will leverage the fact that our model in ONNX format is platform agnostic and we can deploy on any language backend.

 ### Triton Server